Aliases for CENPF Gene

 GeneCards Summary for CENPF Gene

-CENPF (Centromere Protein F, 350/400kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+CENPF (Centromere Protein F) is a Protein Coding gene.
+Diseases associated with CENPF include ciliary dyskinesia, primary, 31 and lethal fetal brain malformation-duodenal atresia-bilateral renal hypoplasia syndrome.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include protein homodimerization activity and transcription factor binding.

 UniProtKB/Swiss-Prot for CENPF Gene